CDSoft/sp/README.rst

 Complete interactive calculator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This chapter presents an extention of the calculator described in the tutorial\_.
+This chapter presents an extension of the calculator described in the `tutorial <#tutorial>`__.
 This calculator has a memory.

 The grammar has been rewritten using the SP language.